Harshan-Kurapati/SocialMediaDataAnalysis/README.md

 ## Overview
 This project analyzes the Auto MPG dataset, which contains information on various cars' fuel efficiency and other characteristics.
 The dataset includes features such as miles per gallon (mpg), engine displacement, horsepower, weight, acceleration, and more.
 This analysis aims to explore the dataset, handle any missing values, perform data visualization, and apply preprocessing techniques to prepare the data for modeling.

+Additionally, this project takes inspiration from methodologies used in social media analytics, emphasizing a systematic approach to understanding data characteristics, performing data cleaning, and applying relevant statistical techniques.

 ## Dataset
 The dataset used in this project is the [Auto MPG dataset](https://archive.ics.uci.edu/ml/datasets/auto+mpg).
 It contains information about the fuel consumption of cars from various manufacturers in the 1970s and 1980s.
 The dataset includes the following columns: